-THDA will issue Evaluation Notices that may request additional documentation and/or information for purposes of clarification of eligibility, scoring and financial feasibility.
+With the exception of Round 3, THDA will issue Evaluation Notices that may request additional documentation and/or information for purposes of clarification of eligibility, scoring and financial feasibility.
 Evaluation Notices will be issued in the following manner.

-Table 8 - 1: Schedule of Evaluation Notices and Deadlines
+Table 7 - 1: Schedule of Evaluation Notices and Deadlines

 Evaluation Notice Deadline for Response

-1 5 business days
+1 4 business days

 2 2 business days

 3 1 business day

-Applications with uncured deficiencies may be removed from consideration under this MTBA Program Description if the deficiencies are uncured after three Evaluation Notices have been.
-Applicants may resubmit the application for a commitment of MTBA at a later date but will be subject to a resubmission fee as described in Section 11 of this MTBA Program Description and will be in line for a possible MTBA commitment based on the date the application is resubmitted.
+Applications with uncured deficiencies may be removed from consideration under this MTBA Program Description if the deficiencies are uncured after three Evaluation Notices have been sent.
+Applicants may resubmit the application in Round 2, but will be subject to a resubmission fee as described in Section 11 of this MTBA Program Description.

-Section 9: Threshold Requirements and Scoring
+Section 8: Threshold Requirements and Scoring